imalabya/imalabya.github.io/_posts/2015-03-26-give-commands-to-your-ubuntu-system-in-your-own-way.markdown

 Thus to save the day comes <kbd>alias</kbd>.
 Aliases are shorthand for terminal commands and can be created very easily.
 We just need to create a file in home folder and add the aliases there then configure <kbd>bashrc</kbd>.

+{% highlight shell %}
 #This will create a blank file in your home folder
 sudo nano .bash_aliases

 #Add the alias in the file and save the file.
 alias clr="clear"

 #Configure your .bashrc
 . ~/.bashrc

 #Check the alias.
 alias
+{% endhighlight %}

 Now you can just type 'clr' to clear out your terminal.